rotimidokun/hello-world/README.md

 # hello-world
-Learning how to use git again
+Learning how to use git again.

+Hi there!

+I am Tosin Rotimidokun, a management consultant on Sabbatical, to learn to code.